NATTools/sockaddrutil/README.md

 ## Development

-You need to have [cmake](http://www.cmake.org/ to build.
+You need to have [cmake](http://www.cmake.org/) to build.
 Note that version 3.2 or newer is needed.
 (Some linux distributions are a bit slow to update, so manuall install may be needed.)

 ### Unit Tests

 Build and run the checks with

-    make test
+    make -C build test

 If tests fail it can help to run the binaries in `build/dist/test` to see where they fail.